 While hospice patients receive the comforting aspects of palliative care and pain management, they are not seeking concurrent curative treatment.
 They are focusing on alleviating symptoms for a pain-free end-of-life experience.

 How Much Will Hospice Care Cost Me?

-The answer may surprise you, but it has been proven that hospice care is substantially less expensive than the typical cycle of hospitalization long-term illnesses can incur, or home health agency care.
+The answer may surprise you, but it has been proven that hospice care substantially less than the typical cycle of repeated hospital visits caused by long-term illnesses or home health agency care.